AjmalMIITM/Project-LLM-Code-Deployment/README.md

-# test-small-png
+# test-large-payload

-This app does: Display attached 1×1 PNG
+This app does: Send large dummy attachment